2017-fall-arch1/2017-fall-arch1-project-1-jvill21/project1/README.md

 Outside Help:
  I did use some outside resources besides the lab manual in order to help with the node deletion part of this project.
-These sources include youtube videos as well as online forums.
-Although I did not copy code from these places, I did use some of the ideas and logic in my implementations.
+I looked at psuedocode from different youtube videos as well as data structure lectures from other universities to help get a better understanding of how to remove a node from a binary search tree.